-Opening your home temporarily to an animal from the San Diego Humane Society and SPCA is a special way to show your passion for helping animals.
+Temporarily opening your home to an animal is a special way to show your passion for helping animals.
 Many of the animals looking for foster homes face challenges that can best be overcome with the loving support of our fantastic foster volunteers.
-Our foster homes also provide us the opportunity to free up more kennels to help even more animals that are in need of immediate care.
+Foster homes also give us the ability to open up our kennels for even more animals in need.

-As a foster volunteer you may host animals with special medical or behavioral needs, puppies or kittens under eight weeks of age and in need of special feeding and socialization or mother animals with nursing litters.
-By fostering a homeless animal you are providing rehabilitation in a nurturing home environment and directly preparing them for adoption into a loving home.
+As a foster volunteer you may host animals with special medical or behavioral needs, mother animals with nursing litters, or puppies and kittens under eight weeks of age who need special feeding and socialization.
+By fostering an animal you are providing rehabilitation in a nurturing home environment, directly preparing them for adoption into a forever home.

 How do I submit an application?

-What are some of the requirements of becoming a foster parent?
+What are the requirements of becoming a foster pet-parent?

-- Ability to lift, push or carry at least 25 pounds.
+- You must be able to lift, push, or carry at least 25 pounds.

-- Own a car for transporting to veterinary appointments, or in case of an emergency.
+- You must own a car for transporting animal(s) to vet appointments, or evacuating them in case of an emergency.

 - All parties responsible for care of foster animal(s) must attend foster care training.

-- Have a schedule that allows you to meet the needs of foster animals placed in your care.
+- You must have a schedule that allows you to meet the needs of foster animals in your care.

-- Provide proof from your veterinarian that all household pets have current vaccinations or current titer testing.
+- You must provide proof from your veterinarian that all your household pets have current vaccinations or current titer testing.

 Is it difficult to say good-bye?

 Fosters definitely need the ability to say goodbye.
-It can be tough, but making a difference this big isn’t always easy!
-Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another animal in need.
-Please know that although each adoption saves a life, a great foster parent can save many lives, by socializing and rehabilitating pets that might just need a little extra time and care to be ready for a new home.
+Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another in need.
+Although each adoption saves a life, a great foster parent can save many lives by socializing and rehabilitating pets that need a little extra time and care to be ready for a forever home.

 Can I adopt my foster animals?

-We hope that our foster volunteers are choosing to open their homes as a demonstration of their deep care and commitment to making a difference in the lives of animals in need.
-While fostering you may indeed fall in love and find the perfect companion for your family and our staff is available to counsel you should you wish to complete an adoption.
+We hope that our foster volunteers choose to open their homes as a demonstration of their deep commitment to making a difference in the lives of animals in need, but we understand that you may indeed fall in love and find the perfect companion for your family.

-We discourage new fosters from joining the program simply to try out different animals in their homes before adopting.
-Many people who foster simply to look for a pet of their own do not stay on as fosters after they adopt.
+We discourage new fosters from joining the program simply to try out different animals before adopting.
 Losing foster homes has a negative impact on the number of animals we can help.

-Will I need to provide food or other supplies while the animals are in my care?
+Will I need to provide food or supplies?

 The San Diego Humane Society is proud to provide all the necessary training, supplies, and support you will need to care for your foster animals.
-This includes little things like bowls, bedding, toys, and crates as well as things that can be a bigger expense like food, litter, medication, and all veterinary services.
-On occasion, you may be asked by the foster coordinator to purchase something small for your animal in an emergency.
+This includes things like bowls, bedding, toys, and crates as well as bigger expenses like food, litter, medication, and veterinary services.
+You may be asked by the foster coordinator to purchase something small for your animal in an emergency.
 You will always be reimbursed for such requests.

 Is there a time commitment?

-The length of Foster assignments varies based upon the needs of the animals.
-You will receive an approximate duration before you commit to any particular animal.
+The length of foster assignments varies based on the needs of the animal.
+You will receive an approximate duration before you commit to an animal.
 If you are unable to host the animal(s) for that length of time you are welcome to decline the assignment.

 Please see this page for more information on what to do if you have found an animal.
-Animals are selected for placement in a foster home from those already in the care of the San Diego Humane Society.
+Animals selected for foster homes are already in the care of the San Diego Humane Society.

 Where do I pick up my foster animals?

-You will be picking up your animals from the San Diego Humane Society campus closest to your home.
-These campuses are located on Sherman Street in San Diego or Airport Road in Oceanside.
+You will pick up animals from the San Diego Humane Society campus closest to your home.